Skip to main content

 Most of the current software facilitates the inclusion of different correlation structures which has helped in the evolution of methodology for repeated measures to accommodate the presence of different correlated structures in residuals.

-This page titled 11.1: Historical Methods is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Penn State's Department of Statistics via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.1: Historical Methods is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Penn State's Department of Statistics via source content that was edited to the style and standards of the LibreTexts platform.